Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 Where to Buy Latex-Free Rugs

-My favorite online places to shop for latex-free rugs is either Amazon or ECarpetGallery.
-Do a search for "hand-knotted", "flat-weave", "kilim", or "braided" to find rugs that are latex free.
+If you want to shop on Amazon, search for "hand-knotted", "flat-weave", "kilim", or "braided" to find rugs that are latex free.

 What kind of rugs do you like?
 Leave any questions you may have in the comments below and we will do our best to help.